LucyJB/LucyJB/README.md

 I'm a Data Engineer with a background in Data Analytics and GIS.
 I enjoy challenges and pushing my knowledge further.

-🦄 I am currently studying Introduction to Javascript with CodeFirstGirls.
+🦄 I am studying Introduction to Javascript with CodeFirstGirls.

 🦄 I have taken part in CodeFirstGirls MOOC (Massive Open Online Courses) (CVs & Applications, Solve Problems with Python).